T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Dim lights on battery" - Automatically dim lights if system running at battery power, decreasing energy usage (default - on).
 - "Dimming power" - Amount of the brightness decrease then dimmed.
 Values can be from 0 to 255, default is 92.
 - "Start with Windows" - Start application at Windows start.
 It will not work if application request run as admin level (see below) (default - off).
-- "Start minimized" - Hide application window in system tray after start.
+- "Start minimized" - Hide application window in system tray after start (default - off).
+- "Check for update" - Enables online update check (default - on).
 - "Enable monitoring" - Application start to monitor system metrics (CPU/GPU/RAM load, etc) and refresh lights according to it (default - on).
 - "Profile auto switch" - Switch between profiles available automatically, according of applications start and finish.
 This also block manual profile selection (default - off).
 - "Do not switch for desktop" - If enabled, profile auto switch will not change profile, if start menu/tray/desktop selected (default - off).